JDoucette/JDoucette/README.md

 - “The world of achievement has always belonged to the optimist.” — J. Harold Wilkins

-“- Your time is limited, so don't waste it living someone else's life.” — Steve Jobs
+- “Your time is limited, so don't waste it living someone else's life.” — Steve Jobs

 ### Currently Working